What is Gaia?

 After launch, Gaia needed 26 days to reach the Lagrangian point, known as L2.
 The L2 point is approximately 1.5 million kilometres away from Earth (about four times the distance to the Moon).
 This gravitational-equilibrium point is a position where Gaia will keep pace with the Earth and which offers a less obstructed view of the cosmos than an orbit around the Earth.

 Gaia is designed to fulfill its mission in five years.
+This nominal mission has ended on July 17, 2019.

 The nearly circular solar array/sunshield assembly dominates Gaia's design.
 Above this is a geodesic dome design that houses the payload module.
 Below the payload is a cylindrical service module containing essential systems such as a propulsion module, communications and power.
 The spacecraft is three-axis stabilized and will use its capability to slowly rotate, scanning the sky continually as it sweeps its instruments' fields of view across space.